snaunton/gtkstdout/README.md

   -wy PX, --window-height PX
                         set window height in pixels

-Returns the exit code of command executed (unless -0/--zero is specified, or -x/--exit-code is specified and user cancels)
+By default an exit status of 255 is returned if the user cancels, otherwise the exit status of the command executed is returned.
+This can be be changed using --exit-status or --zero.
+If an invalid value is specified for --exit- status a value of 255 is used insead.
+If both --exit-status and --zero are specified, --exit-status is ignored and 0 will be returned.